oderwat/vscode-indent-rainbow/README.md

 Get it here: [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow)

-It uses the current editor window tab size and can handle mixed tab + spaces but that is not recommended.
-In addition it visibly marks lines where the indentation is not a multiple of the tab size.
-This should help to find problems with indentation in some situations.
+It uses the current editor window tab size and can handle mixed tab + spaces (not recommended).
+In addition, it visibly marks lines where the indentation is not a multiple of the tab size.
+The visualization can help to find problems with the indentation in some situations.

 ### Configuration

-Although you can just use it as it is there is the possibility to configure some aspects of the extension:
+Although you can use it as it is, there is the possibility to configure some aspects of the extension:

 ```js
   // For which languages indent-rainbow should be activated (if empty it means all).